aandiron/aandiron.github.io/unpublished/the-menu.md

 layout: default
 ---

-# The Menu -- In Progress
+# The Menu
-Things I want in my collection, and prices I'm willing to pay to get them.
-I seriously want to complete this entire series someday.
-Prices are negotiable.
+The goal is to compile a body of work, a collection.
+Like my music collection, I want it to be comprehensive and widely-varying.
+But in this case, entirely created by the same artist.
+These works are incredibly valuable to me, not just for their aesthetics and function (and by 'function' I mean: makes me cum), but because they document a relationship between myself and the artist.
+Like that between any patron and an artist.
+Every artist is a whore, so let the whore also be the artist.
+Prices listed are what I offer to the artist, but they are negotiable.
+As is often the case, part of the relationship between the patron and the artist is the patron takes advantage of the relationship to aquire works at a lower price in exchange for the ongoing support.
+I don't take that relationship for granted.
+I appreciate the true value of the artist here, I'm just not sure I could afford her at her true value.
 **Recently added items in bold.**

 ## Top priorities!
 * [ ] $40 - **Break the fast and send me a topless photo today!**

-* [ ] $10 - You're eating a banana (peeled) pic
+* [ ] $20 - **Any pg-13 pic hot enough to make me cum** -- send some samples and let me them to the test.

-* [ ] $30 - You're wearing something lacey and see-through and showing your whole body
+* [ ] $20 - **(increased price!)
+You're eating a banana (peeled) pic**

 * [ ] $50 - **Your beautiful tit in your hand, your cute tongue extended, licking your own nipple**

-* [ ] $15 - **you are wearing a bikini in a recent hot pic**
+* [ ] $15 - **You are wearing a bikini in a recent hot pic**

-* [ ] $50 - YOU are standing naked astride your motorcycle (boots optional) --- Make good on fooling me on this one!
+* [ ] $50 - **You are standing naked astride your motorcycle (boots optional) --- Make good on fooling me on this one!**

 * [ ] $30 - **You're wearing a man's oversized buttondown shirt, and it's unbuttoned.
 You aren't wearing a bra, and I can see the curve of your tits between the open shirt.**